mslinn/AwsMirror/README.md

 {"accountName":"memyselfi","bucketName":"test789"}
 ````
     From the directory you wish to be the mirror root, run one of the following commands.
   a.
 If the AWS S3 bucket you wish to mirror the directory tree to does not already exist:

  ````
  awsMirror create yourAccountName bucketName
  ````

- 1. If the AWS S3 bucket already exists:
+  a.
+If the AWS S3 bucket already exists:

  ````
  awsMirror link yourAccountName bucketName
  ````

  1. Sync the directory with the AWS S3 bucket:
 ````
 awsMirror sync
 ````